Presentations of Schutzenberger groups of minimal subshifts: Abstract

 \section{Abstract}

 In previous work, the first author established a natural bijection between minimal subshifts and maximal regular $\ci J$-classes of free profinite semigroups.
-In this paper, the Sch\"utzenberger groups of such $\ci J$-classes are investigated in particular in respect to a conjecture proposed by the first author concerning their profinite presentation.
-The conjecture is established for several types of minimal subshifts associated with substitutions.
-The Sch\"utzenberger subgroup of the $\ci J$-class corresponding to the Prouhet-Thue-Morse subshift is shown to admit a somewhat simpler presentation, from which it follows that it satisfies the conjecture, that it has rank three, and that it is non-free relatively to any pseudovariety of groups.
+In this paper, the Sch\"utzenberger groups of such $\ci J$-classes are investigated, in particular in respect to a conjecture proposed by the first author concerning their profinite presentation.
+The conjecture is established for all non-periodic minimal subshifts associated with substitutions.
+It entails that it is decidable whether a finite group is a quotient of such a profinite group.
+As a further application, the Sch\"utzenberger group of the $\ci J$-class corresponding to the Prouhet-Thue-Morse subshift is shown to admit a somewhat simpler presentation, from which it follows that it has rank three, and that it is non-free relatively to any pseudovariety of groups.